 People with heart disease, hyperthyroidism, glaucoma, anxiety disorder, and high blood pressure should avoid stimulants, or take them only with a doctor's supervision.

-These drugs become ineffective if used continuously, and people are advised to take a drug holiday 1 day a week or to withdraw gradually and resume treatment at a lower dose.
-People should not engage in activities that requires mental alertness, such as driving, during withdrawal.
+These drugs become ineffective if used continuously, and people are advised to take a drug holiday one day a week or to withdraw gradually and resume treatment at a lower dose.
+People should not engage in activities that require mental alertness, such as driving, during withdrawal.

-Some people with narcolepsy can schedule short naps through the day to help with symptoms of fatigue.
+Some people with narcolepsy can schedule short naps throughout the day to help with symptoms of fatigue.

 Drug Treatments for Cataplexy

 Sodium oxybate (Xyrem)

 Sodium oxybate (Xyrem), also referred to as gamma-hydroxybutyrate (GHB), helps reduce the frequency of cataplexy attacks and improve daytime sleepiness.
 People need to take GHB for about 4 weeks before they notice significant benefits.
 It may take an additional 4 weeks for the drug to reach maximum effect.
 Food intake can affect the actions of GHB, so people are advised to take it at a regular time after the evening meal.